-No Chinook High School student is to conduct or engage in any hazing activities.
+No Chinook High School student is to conduct or engage in any hazing activities or activities that negatively impact the well being of others.

 "Hazing" refers to any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades or risks emotional and/or physical harm, regardless of the person's willingness to participate.